 Aims of this post:

-- To provide an in-depth comprehensive guide to the symptoms of sciatica
+- To provide an in-depth comprehensive guide to sciatica symptoms

-- To discuss how back pain and sciatica occurs, and where to go after a diagnosis
+- To discuss how back pain and sciatica symptoms occur, and where to go after a diagnosis

 - To explain when you need to seek out immediate medical attention based on your symptoms